Configuring eduroam

 8) Configure your SP

 A service provider should be configured with an SSID called "eduroam" with "WPA2 Enterprise" user authentication and AES+CCMP encryption.
 You should not use WPA or WPA+WPA2 mixed mode, nor should you use TKIP encryption.
-(Information about eduroam's compatibility with WPA3 and WIFi 6E is also available.)
-Note that capitalisation is important — the eduroam SSID is always lower case.
+Protected management frames (802.11w/PMF) should be set to "optional" unless your own users have older devices that do not support this.
+You may use WPA3 Enterprise Transition Mode (i.e. WPA2+WPA3) if you wish, but should not configure a WPA3-only network.
+Note that capitalisation is important — the eduroam SSID is always lowercase.

 Your wireless network must be configured to authenticate using your RADIUS server.
 That's where the real magic of eduroam happens.